pelotech/OSXbootstrap/README.md

-# Bootstrap OSX to be faster and more convenient for software development
+# Faster, better OSX for Team Software Development

 This project is inspired and seeded by the code at https://github.com/mathiasbynens/dotfiles.
 It has been stripped down and re-arranged to focus on team software development instead of hacking.
 Accordingly themes have been relegated